 The list serves as a positive reflection of the UK’s thriving start-up community with 187 entrepreneurs featured; ranging in age from 22 to 57.
 The list also demonstrates the buoyancy of the UK’s investment market, with the businesses featured having secured over £140m between them to grow their early-stage businesses.

-From a start-up which specialises in marshmallows to a PR agency which is fast expanding overseas, the 2015 index is as diverse as ever and reflects several emerging markets including on-demand apps, alternative funding providers, healthy food and drink, and financial technology with tech standing out as one of the most popular start-up sectors.
+From a start-up that specialises in marshmallows to a PR agency that is fast expanding overseas, the 2015 index is as diverse as ever and reflects several emerging markets including on-demand apps, alternative funding providers, healthy food and drink, and financial technology with tech standing out as one of the most popular start-up sectors.

 The full list can be viewed here

 Total number of founders: 187 (2014: 176)

 Single founders: 35

 Geographical spread: 29 companies founded outside of London (2014: 36), 2 based in Scotland, 1 in Wales, with popular hotspots in the North West (8) and South East (5).

 Youngest entrepreneur: 22 – Oliver Murphy, Reviveaphone (2014: 21)

 Oldest: 57 – Chris Barling, Powered Now (2014: 66)

 Gender: 24 businesses were started by female founders or co-founders